 Commissioner Altman also noted that the pandemic has revealed that fee for service arrangements just don't work-a topic that was discussed at the NAIC's Summer National Meeting.
-"Fee for service completely fails our system when something like this results in a drastic at providers that have relied on capitation or prospective primary payments, they are going to come out of this in a much stronger position than those that have continued to rely on fee for service.
+"Fee for service completely fails our system when something like this results in a drastic shift in utilization," she said.
+"If you look at providers that have relied on capitation or prospective primary payments, they are going to come out of this in a much stronger position than those that have continued to rely on fee for service.
 I think that's something to watch."